-- 2113 Pathology and Microbiology II: Applications Covers pathology and micro- biology principles, including an understanding of how diseases and pathogens affect embalmers and the embalming process.
-Methods of combating the effects of microbes, diseases, and the drugs used to fight them are studied with an emphasis on ensuring safety and optimizing embalming results.
-Pre-requisite: BIOL 1113.
-(S) - Embalming II Emphasizes principles and techniques of embalming.
+- Embalming II Emphasizes principles and techniques of embalming.
 Topics covered include linear and anatomical guides, case analysis, formulating chemical solutions, complete analysis of the circulatory system, an explanation of the equipment used in the embalming process, and methods of injection and drainage.
 Pre-requisite: FUS 1003.
+(F) - 2124 Embalming II Emphasizes specific principles and applications for techniques of embalming.
+Topics covered include linear and anatomical guides, case analysis, formulating chemical solutions, complete analysis of the circulatory system, possible embalming complications and methods to safely and effectively overcome them.
+Prerequisite: FUS 1003.
 (F) - 2171 Practicum I Offers students' practical training and experience in embalming and restorative art while working in local mortuaries under the supervision of licensed preceptors.
 Emphasis is placed on development and improvement of skills, which reinforce classroom learning.
 Students must consult their advisor before enrolling in this course.
-Pre-requisites:

-FUS 1003 and FUS 1012 (may be concurrent).
-(F, S) - 2181 Practicum II As a continuation of Practicum I, this course offers students continued practical training and experience in embalming and restorative art while working in local mortuaries under the supervision of licensed preceptors.
+Pre-requisites: FUS 1003 and FUS 1012 (may be concurrent).
+(F) - 2181 Practicum II As a continuation of Practicum I, this course offers students continued practical training and experience in embalming and restorative art while working in local mortuaries under the supervision of licensed preceptors.
 Emphasis is placed on further development and improvement of skills, which reinforce classroom learning.
 Completion requires verification of students' skills by a university representative.
 Students must consult their advisor before enrolling in the course.
-Pre-requisite: FUS 2171.
-(F, S) - Funeral Service Management and Merchandising Studies funeral service management and operational procedures as they relate to funeral service procedures, client families, staff personnel, community and professional associates.
+Prerequisite: FUS 2171.
+(S) - Funeral Service Management and Merchandising Studies funeral service management and operational procedures as they relate to funeral service procedures, client families, staff personnel, community and professional associates.
 Explores funeral merchandising, which includes the types, construction and parts of funeral merchandise, how prices are determined and quoted, and how merchandise is mixed, displayed, monitored, and evaluated.
 Guest lectures and field trips are an integral part of this course.
-(S) - 2242 Funeral Directing Serves as an orientation to the funeral service environment, including the duties, responsibilities, skills, and ethical obligations.
+(D) - 2242 Funeral Directing Serves as an orientation to the funeral service environment, including the duties, responsibilities, skills, and ethical obligations.
 Funeral service and procedures used in military, fraternal, and religious funerals in the United States are studied.
-(F) - Funeral Service Psychology and Counseling Studies the natural grieving process in adults and children, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
+(F) - Funeral Directing examines the specific skills, duties, responsibilities, and ethical obligations of funeral professionals.
+Funeral service and procedures used in military, fraternal, and religious funerals in the United States are studied, as are the history of funeral activities of various cultures and areas, and sociological aspects of customs and cultures as they pertain to the funeral, death, and final disposition.
+(Extended Summer) - Funeral Service Psychology and Counseling Studies the natural grieving process in adults and children, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
 General Psychology will not be allowed as substitution for FUS 2253.
-(D) - 2262 Comprehensive Review Reviews the entire curriculum for graduating sophomores culminating with practice exams designed to prepare students for the national board and various state board examinations.
+(Extended Summer) - 2262 Comprehensive Review Reviews the entire curriculum for graduating sophomores culminating with practice exams designed to prepare students for the national board and various state board examinations.
 Must be taken in the last semester of the sophomore year.
-(F, S)
+(S)